- Things To Do

 Friday - October 6, 2017

 4:30 pm - With 6 years of experience, Professional Chef, Alec Graham specializes in modern American cuisine with background in Italian, Thai, and Modernist cuisine.
 Extensive experience running both on and offsite events randing from 20 to 750 people.

 Saturday - October 7, 2017

-4:30 pm - Chef Tom Schmidt brings a wealth of knowledge and creativity to Sonoma County’s wine country.
+12:30 pm - Chef Tom Schmidt brings a wealth of knowledge and creativity to Sonoma County’s wine country.
 Although Tom is an expert in formal culinary methods, his skill is not driven by technique alone.
 Rather, it involves an intuitive understanding of complementary flavors, textures and colors combined with the knowledge of using seasonal foods at their freshest.
 Tom is the Executive Chef at John Ash & Co., located in the heart of Sonoma County.
-It was the first Sonoma County restaurant to introduce the concept of cooking with seasonal, local foods and produce while pairing exceptional recipes with wines from the region.
+It was the first Sonoma County restaurant to introduce the concept of cooking with seasonal, local foods while pairing exceptional recipes with wines from the region.

 3:30 pm - Originally from Chicago, Mark Kowalkowski graduated from Purdue University and the Culinary Institute of America in Hyde Park NY.
 He has worked in restaurants in New York, Chicago and Hawaii, before moving to Sonoma County nine years ago.
 Mark is the Executive Chef for Oliver's Market Stony Point Store in Santa Rosa.
 Mark conducts workshops and participates as a guest chef throughout Sonoma County.